Jwaar Bhata: Plot

-Widowed and wealthy Durgadas Prasad (Nazir Hussain) is the sole owner of Shriman Mills.
+Widowed and wealthy Durgadas Prasad is the sole owner of Shriman Mills.
 He has one son, who falls in love with a woman from a poor family.
 This disappoints Durgadas and he asks his son to leave.
 His son leaves, gets married, and soon has a son.
-Unfortunately, Durgadas's son does not live for long, leaving his wife and son Biloo who is looked after by a restaurant owner who also passes away leaving his three siblings in the care of Biloo.
-Gayatri who runs away from home due to a forced marriage to an old man by her step Mom, who takes shelter at Biloo's house.
-Durgadas has a change of heart and goes around looking for his son and his family, but in vain.
-Years later Durgadas is much more older and not expected to live long.
-He recruits a secretary, Gayatri, (Saira Banu) who looks after him.
-Then when his relatives insist that he adopt his distant nephew, Anokhey (Rajendranath), he agrees, only to have Gayatri bring home a young man, Billoo, (Dharmendra) who operates a simple Dal Roti restaurant.
+Durgadas's son and daughter in law do not live for long, leaving a son Biloo who is looked after by a restaurant owner who also dies leaving his three small daughters and his restaurant in the care of Biloo.
+Gayatri who runs away from home due to a forced marriage to an old man by her step Mom, takes shelter at Biloo's house.
+Durgadas is much more older and not expected to live long.
+Gayatri approaches him for a job at the mill he owns, He recruits her as his secretary.
+When his relatives insist that he adopt his distant nephew, Anokhey, he agrees, only to have Gayatri bring home Billoo, who she has figured out is Durgdas’s grandson.
 Durgadas is jubilant when he verifies that Billoo is indeed his grandson and throws a grand party.
-After the party, Durgadas passes away, leaving everything in Billoo's hands.
+After the party, Durgadas dies, leaving everything in Billoo's hands.
 Billoo changes his name to Balraj and starts to look after his grandfather's business.
-Durgadas's relatives, Iqbal Nath, his daughter, Rekha; (Meena T) a cousin, Satwani (Shammi), and her son, Anokhey; along with Advocate Ramesh Khanna, (Sujit Kumar) conspire with each other and concoct a plan — a plan so devious that will not only entrap Billoo and Gayatri in it — but also make them loathe the day they met Durgadas.
+Durgadas's relatives, Iqbal Nath, his daughter, Rekha; (Meena T) a cousin, Satwani, and her son, Anokhey; along with Advocate Ramesh Khanna, (Sujit Kumar) conspire with each other and concoct a plan — a plan so devious that will not only entrap Billoo and Gayatri in it — but also make them loathe the day they met Durgadas.